Why we transferred your super account

 How can I see what insurance costs have been deducted from my account?

-You can view the insurance costs (premiums) that have been deducted from your super account by logging into your account and going to Transactions.
+You can view the insurance costs (premiums) that have been deducted from your super account by logging into your account and going to Transactions and Transaction history.
 You’ll see the costs listed by cover type in the transaction list. -

 I don’t want insurance cover through my super.
 Can I cancel it?

 You can cancel your cover anytime.
-Simply log into your account and go to My insurance, then Change my insurance.
+Simply log into your account and go to Insurance and Manage insurance.

 It’s important to remember though that if you cancel your cover now you might not be able to get cover later.
 That’s because you’ll need to reapply and provide detailed health information for our insurer to consider.